Know Your Caribbean ABC Islands: Aruba, Bonaire and Curacao

 The bridge is supported by 16 floating pontoon boats and swings open several times a day to allow ships to enter the port.
 When the bridge is open, a free ferry shuttles pedestrians from one side to the other.

-Yes, Curacao has a number of great beach resorts.
+Yes, Curacao has several great beach resorts.
 But its vibrant capital also merits some quality time.
 Luckily, if you choose to stay in Willemstad, you don’t have to give up the beach.

 Best Hotel Choice in Willemstad